-Chinese cuisine is one of the most influential, diverse, and flavoursome culinary styles in the world with a legacy stretching back thousands of years.
+Chinese cuisine is one of the most influential, diverse and flavoursome culinary styles in the world with a legacy stretching back thousands of years.
 Often, you'll find that the local Chinese style is very different from what you're used to at home.

-We welcome people on our tours with a wide variety of tastes and as such try to present an array of food to suit everyone in the group.
 Our schedule of meals is designed so that you can experience the local dishes, their individual flavours as well as the different ways they are prepared and cooked throughout China.